Meet Shine

 • March 19, 2026

-Shine was scheduled to receive treatment at Karoli Lwanga Hospital, Nyakibale in Uganda.
+Shine received treatment at Karoli Lwanga Hospital, Nyakibale in Uganda.
 Medical partners often provide care to patients accepted by Watsi before those patients are fully funded, operating under the guarantee that the cost of care will be paid for by donors.

 Meet another patient you can support